 ‘The Lampery Pye’, another pastry number, was among my fave two picks of main dishes.
 Flaky, buttery shortcrust pastry, filled to the brim with a tender beef cheek, prunes, cinnamon, nutmeg, Acacia honey and caramelised shallots, it was a fantastic mix of sweet and savoury flavours which results in a deep, rich, autumnal taste.

 The British Bitter Roasted Suckling Pig, served with maple crackling and braised fennel arrived like a piece of art.
 Not overly sweet, the pork was fatty but flavoursome.
 The fennel a mild, complimentary accompaniment, and the crackling a delicious crunchy after thought.
 That’s the bit most people want when ordering pork right?

-The Broken Barley Risotto, was a fantastic alternative to the usual rice numbers, giving larger grains and slightly more chewy texture – I often feel risotto made with rice is just a bit too stodgy.
+The Broken Barley Risotto, was a fantastic alternative to the usual rice numbers.
+It had larger grains and a slightly more chewy texture.
+I often feel risotto made with rice is just a bit too stodgy.
 Cooked with Wensleydale Blue and Cavlolo nero Crisp, it was incredibly creamy, with just a touch of the potent blue flavour coming through.
 A fab veggie option.

 The Beenleigh Blue Mac & Cheese was indulgently cheesy.
 It delivered that signature cheese pull, and the pasta so soft, yet not over cooked.
 The Cauliflower Cheese Gratin, another cheesy number, was rich and creamy, with cauliflower served a la dente – beautiful!